Skip to content

 TriggerWhat happens

-First run of any read commandFull scan of ~/.claude/projects/, populate every table.
+First run of any read commandFull scan of every provider's transcripts, populate tables.

 Subsequent runs, last sync ≤ 5 minUse the cached index as-is.

-Subsequent runs, last sync > 5 minIncremental sync — add new sessions, update changed ones.
+Subsequent runs, last sync > 5 minIncremental per-provider sync — add new, update changed.

 claudex index --forceWipe the database and rebuild from scratch.

-The staleness window is STALE_SECS = 300 in src/index.rs.
+The staleness window is STALE_SECS = 300 in crates/claudex/src/index.rs.

 How incremental sync works

 Each session file is keyed on the tuple (file_path, file_size, file_mtime).
-If any of those change, the file is re-ingested.
+If any of those change, the file is re-ingested in place.
 That's why sync is fast — claudex never re-parses a file whose bytes haven't changed.

 When to force a rebuild